Richfaw/club-squad-excel-generator/README.md

 3. Click "New App", connect your GitHub, select this repo and `club_squad_excel_generator.py` file.
 4. Click "Deploy" — Done!

-Built for fans, scouts, analysts, and club staff! 🎯
+Built for fans, scouts, clubs, and analysts! 🎯